atoliagarvit18-sudo/fraud-intelligence/README.md

 ---

-## ⚡ Our Solution: The 4-Agent Autonomous AI Super-Pipeline
+## ⚡ Our Solution: Multi-Agent Intelligence Pipeline

 **FCIS (Fraud Campaign Intelligence System)** solves this by unifying multi-modal digital forensics into a single, cohesive, autonomous AI ecosystem.
-When evidence (a call recording, a screenshot of a document or currency note, a suspicious SMS/WhatsApp text, a phone number, or a URL domain) is ingested, **four specialized autonomous agents** fire simultaneously to dissect, correlate, and build a court-ready prosecution package within seconds.
+When evidence (a call recording, a screenshot of a document or currency note, a suspicious SMS/WhatsApp text, a phone number, or a URL domain) is ingested, **four specialized autonomous agents** execute in parallel to produce a unified risk assessment and structured forensic report.

 ```mermaid
 graph TD